 1992 marked the most creative year in the legacy of the Waite Group Press.
-This is when our business pulled out from the slow lane and entered the computer book freeway.
-While we had no speeding tickets in 1990 with just one book, in 1991 we produced 4 books.
-But in 1992 we took on the challenge of producing 11 unique and high quality computer books (hyperbolic growth).
+Our business had pulled out from the slow lane and entered the computer book freeway.
+While we had no speeding tickets in 1990 with just five books, in 1991, we only produced four books.
+But in 1992, we took on the challenge of producing 11 unique and high-quality computer books, doubling our output.

 - Master C++: Let the PC Teach You C